gamemann/web-desktop-app-launcher/README.md

 </details>

 ### Web Object
-The web object contains information on the web settings.
+The web object contains information on the website and web server.

 | Key | Type | Default | Description |
 | --- | ---- | ------- | ----------- |